dd-10-10/Stellar-Population-and-HR-Diagram-Explorer/README.md

 We will be updating the readme for the project as it goes on

 # Data Filtering
-The raw data undergoes several quality cuts to ensure physical accuracy and reduce observational noise.
-Key filtering steps include ensuring positive distance measurements (parallax > 0)(we have parallax filtered in Near_Earth.csv), enforcing brightness limits to maintain data quality (phot_g_mean_mag < 17), and removing entries with missing color indices (bp_rp).
+To ensure physical accuracy and minimize observational noise, we will use quality cuts like enforcing brightness limits (phot_g_mean_mag < 17) and removing missing color indices, complementing the dataset's existing parallax filters.
+When we expand datasets to include metrics like luminosity or effective temperature, then we will use astrophysical cuts.
+These filters will restrict temperature, luminosity, standard spectral classes, and color indices strictly to realistic physical bounds.

 # Plots
 The plotly python library can be used to make interactive plots, which is how the HR diagrams will be created here.